-Jeff Clark, Senior Precious Metals Analyst, GoldSilver
+Jeff Clark, Senior Analyst, GoldSilver

 Other than perhaps diamonds, no adornment is as beautiful and captivating as pure gold jewelry.
 Both 22K and 24K gold jewelry are alluring, elegant and magnify the beauty of the wearer.
 It’s why humans have crafted jewelry from gold for thousands of years.
-Its innate beauty conjures up feelings of beauty, power, and wealth.
+Its innate beauty conjures up feelings of beauty, power and wealth.

 It is no stretch to say that one can never go wrong buying a beautiful piece of gold jewelry.
 It is timeless.
 Many gold jewels have been passed down as family heirlooms.
 And while you are probably buying them for their beauty, they also have value as money in times of crisis.

 However, there are good and bad ways to buy gold jewelry.
 For example, many people mistake fashion jewelry for actual gold jewelry.
 But while fashion jewelry often mimics the look of gold, it doesn't have the heft of real gold.
 That lack of heft means it’s probably costume jewelry.
 Real gold jewelry, on the other hand, stands the test of time in the world of fashion.

 With this Buyer’s Guide to Gold Jewelry, we hope to help people avoid making mistakes when making their purchase.
 This guide will help you find the right piece of gold jewelry, whether buying for yourself or as a gift.
 We also point out the additional advantages you can gain by buying investment-grade gold jewelry.
 Some of the questions we’ll look to answer in this guide include:

 First, some basics…

-Karat is symbolized as K or Kt and will be followed by a purity rating of 10, 12, 14, 18, 22, or 24.
+Karat is symbolized as K or Kt and will be preceded by a purity rating of 10, 12, 14, 18, 22 or 24.
 In most advanced countries, jewelers are required by law to stamp their gold jewelry with its karat rating.

 Since 24K is pure gold, don’t let a dealer try to sell you 25K or 26K gold!